MtnBiker/Photo-Renaming-gpsCoords/_Implementation Notes for Processing-OM.md

 4 Then can sort by where to go: jpg if raw exists, unneeded files for stack, unneeded files from hi res

+### Changes
+photosRenamedTo left in as it might be useful for dubugging.
+But I wasn't using it and maybe it should go into photos.array.
+Action not implemented, ie, file not written to.

 GUI
 writeCaption = true # Decide this is GUI later

+#### test images
+virginOMcopy folder
+OA184727–OA184742 Two sets of Continuous shooting (heavy finger on shutter or) OA184805–OA184819 Focus stacking and result OB035290–OB035292 Three sets of HiRes (3 images each) OB035300 and OB045343 Two single shot jpg
+OB045344 another HiRes (3 images)
+OB115647 jpg preceding a focus stack
+OB115648–OB115662 Focus stack and result (16 total) OB115663 following jpg
+OC076017 orf jpg pair

 $$
 Easier to read this in Notes app.
 Examples saved